 Business statesmanship goes further.
 It addresses the real political question of our time: what kind of world do we want to build together with the vast resources and the skills at our disposal.
 In entrepreneurial terms it can be translated as how shall we use our creative capabilities to build a better world?

-We need to change hearts and minds – We want to play a more responsible role in the emergence of a new culture of co-operation, negotiation and debate.
+We want to play a more responsible role in the emergence of a new culture of co-operation, negotiation and debate.
 Addressing complexity, paradoxes and conflicts requires putting aside the usual unilateral business thinking.
 The multi-stakeholder company will have to adopt a much more political approach if it wants to become socially responsible.
 By broadening the political dimension of our strategies we will increase our collective ability to transform the economic system into a more sustainable model, to preserve the earth, better share its resources and help reduce poverty and inequality.

 Can leaders transform companies and the system that they lead without transforming themselves?
 Changes in structures will not happen “on command”.
 They will only come to life if they are driven from within, by people of good will.

 We need to rely upon and develop the person as a whole – At a time when – beyond rationality – we talk about emotional and spiritual intelligence, let us remember that nearly every civilisation offers a vision of man that includes three dimensions.
 This vision goes beyond mere rationality to open up the less tangible but more profound realities of the heart and the soul.
 By trying to unify the whole person we will liberate new energies for our personal development and acquire greater maturity in our relations with others.
 Responsible leadership implies the whole person commitment.